bskimball/react-router-rsc-hono-bun/README.md

 ⚠️ **EXPERIMENTAL**: This template demonstrates React Server Components with React Router.
 This is experimental technology and not recommended for production use.

-A modern template for exploring React Server Components (RSC) with React Router, powered by Vite and served with Hono.
-Built for speed with Bun and formatted with Biome.
+A modern template for exploring React Server Components (RSC) with React Router, powered by Vite and served with Hono using Node.js native TypeScript support.
+Formatted with Biome.

 ## Features